-Ewald recognized this partisan war as such, and wrote of attempting to develop "my own theory of partisan warfare."
-He was not slow in recognizing, additionally, the extremely harsh and dangerous nature of the duty performed by the Jägers in America.
-From Ewald's many accounts, one can "perceive how dangerous is the service of light troops in this country."84 While the regular British army could enjoy a brief respite between engagements, Ewald noted that the partisan war "was carried on constantly in full force.
-Not a day passed in which the Jäger Corps, the light infantry, and the Queen's Rangers were not alarmed, and several people of the parties killed, wounded, or captured."85 Hence, Ewald recognized exceptional confidence "which a partisan needs for this ticklish trade."86
+As we can understand from Ewald's diary, the Jägers were employed as partisan troops for the majority of their time in America, even while they were still part of the overall war effort carried out by the regular British forces.
+Ewald's Jägers specialized in partisan operations in America, primarily in the ambuscade, or ambush.
+They frequently operated as detachments and small parties sent out "to annoy the enemy," and were employed to remarkable advantage in reconnaissance missions, patrol duties, and in protecting foraging parties.81 Ewald recognized this partisan war as such, and wrote of attempting to develop "my own theory of partisan warfare."82 He was not slow in recognizing, additionally, the extremely harsh and dangerous nature of the duty performed by the Jägers in America.
+From Ewald's many accounts, one can "perceive how dangerous is the service of light troops in this country."83 While the regular British army could enjoy a brief respite between engagements, Ewald noted that the partisan war "was carried on constantly in full force.
+Not a day passed in which the Jäger Corps, the light infantry, and the Queen's Rangers were not alarmed, and several people of the parties killed, wounded, or captured."84 Hence, Ewald recognized exceptional confidence "which a partisan needs for this ticklish trade."85

 And since in America the enemy could be anywhere, the Jägers had to be able to confront him anywhere.
 Thus, the only way to find the increasingly evasive enemy was to search him out, to deprive him of his cover in the populace.
 Hence, Ewald recorded several instances where he resorted to bribing the locals, which usually resulted in their cooperation as guides or informants.
-Shortly before the battle of White Plains in October 1776, Ewald recorded that a loyalist came to him and revealed the location of an enemy provisions depot, but only "would guide me to it if I would give him reward."
-Hence Ewald gave the man "a small recompense" and went off to headquarters with the information.88 During the Virginia Campaign, Ewald frequently recorded using Negroes as guides and informants.
-Ewald also noted obtaining "a faithful Negro . . . who for two guineas undertook to carry a letter from me to Lord Cornwallis."
-On one occasion, Ewald did not even have to pay for information, "when a loyal Negro informed [him] that one thousand Americans were lying in ambuscade" not far from where Ewald was patrolling.
-On another morning, Ewald recorded that "a Negro came running to me at top speed, who assured me that if I would give him two gold guineas he would reveal something valuable to me."
-Captain Ewald "quickly opened [his] purse and handed him the money," whereupon his black friend informed him of recent American troop movements in the area.91
+Shortly before the battle of White Plains in October 1776, Ewald recorded that a loyalist came to him and revealed the location of an enemy provisions depot, but only "would guide me to it if I would give him reward."86 Hence Ewald gave the man "a small recompense" and went off to headquarters with the information.87 During the Virginia Campaign, Ewald frequently recorded using Negroes as guides and informants.
+Ewald also noted obtaining "a faithful Negro . . . who for two guineas undertook to carry a letter from me to Lord Cornwallis."88 On one occasion, Ewald did not even have to pay for information, "when a loyal Negro informed [him] that one thousand Americans were lying in ambuscade" not far from where Ewald was patrolling.
+On another morning, Ewald recorded that "a Negro came running to me at top speed, who assured me that if I would give him two gold guineas he would reveal something valuable to me."89 Captain Ewald "quickly opened [his] purse and handed him the money," whereupon his black friend informed him of recent American troop movements in the area.90